-Why the Fuss over Kitchens? -Kitchens are an integral part of a single-family dwelling and when there is more than one, there is temptation, if not a tendency to create a second unpermitted dwelling unit for extended family, or even a renter to help pay the mortgage.
+Why the fuss over Kitchens? -Kitchens are an integral part of a single-family dwelling and when there is more than one, there is temptation, if not a tendency to create a second unpermitted dwelling unit for extended family, or even a renter to help pay the mortgage.
 Recognizing that it is a tradition in some cultures to have a second summer or canning kitchen to keep the house cool or the main kitchen clean and uncluttered, provisions have been made for these kitchens, while ensuring that they do not lead to unauthorized apartments.

-canning kitchen or summer kitchen is not intended- to accommodate an accessory apartment, extended family, or boarders.
+submit a floor plan(s) of the house or detached accessory structure to the Building Official and Town Planner, who shall jointly determine that the canning kitchen or summer kitchen is not intended- to accommodate an accessory apartment, extended family, or boarders.
 The homeowner shall file an affidavit testifying to that effect on a form provided by the Planning Department.